quarto-dev/quarto-web/docs/authoring/shortcodes-and-filters.md

 ### Escaping

-If you are writing documentation about using shortocdes (for example, this article!) you might need to prevent them from being processed.
+If you are writing documentation about using shortcodes (for example, this article!) you might need to prevent them from being processed.
 You can do this in two ways:

 1. Escape the shortcode reference like this: